Prideful women tend to operate in a covert or overt manner.

 • Know It All: a prideful woman may think they know everything and have a hard time listening to opposing opinions.

-3. She manipulates and controls things to get her way.
+3. She manipulates and controls situations to get what she wants.

-6. She is constantly pointing out your shortcomings.
+6. She constantly points out your shortcomings and makes you feel inadequate.

-7. When you’re trying to change she finds more things wrong with you.
+7. When you try to change for the better, she finds more things to criticize and belittle you for.

-9. She believes you’re blessed to be with her, but she doesn’t see how you bless her.
+9. She thinks you’re lucky to be with her, but fails to see how she benefits from the relationship.

-10. She seems to be in competition with you.
+10. She seems to be in competition with you, always trying to one-up you.

-12. She has all the answers and no one else does.
+12. She believes that she has all the answers and no one else does.

 Here are 38 Signs other signs of pride in a person.